alexjlockwood/AndroidDesignPatterns/_posts/2018-01-24-experimenting-with-nested-scrolling.md

 }
 ```

-And we're done!
-Well... almost. **Figure 5** shows one more bug that we still need to fix:
+We're nearly there!
+For the perfectionists out there, however, **Figure 5** shows one more bug that would be nice to fix.
+In the video on the left, the fling stops abruptly once the child reaches the top of its content.
+What we want is for the fling to finish in a single, fluid motion, as shown in the video on the right.

 <!-- Figure 5 -->